Logo

 James Baldwin's first published work, a review of the writer Maxim Gorky, appeared in The Nation in 1947.

-James Baldwin continued to publish in that magazine at various times in his career and was serving on its editorial board at his death in 1987.
+James Baldwin continued to publish there at various times in his career and was serving on its editorial board at the time of his death in 1987.

-James Baldwin began writing it when he was only seventeen and first published it in Paris.
+James Baldwin began writing it when he was 17 and first published it in Paris.

 James Baldwin continued to experiment with literary forms throughout his career, publishing poetry and plays as well as the fiction and essays for which he was known.